Habanero Peppers – Fruity, Spicy and Beautiful

 When to plant habanero seeds

-Habaneros tend to have a longer growing period than sweet peppers.
-Originating from the Amazon forest, the plants need lots of direct sunlight and a long warm season to produce prolifically.
+Habaneros have a longer growing period than most sweet peppers.
+Originating from the Amazon forest, the plants need lots of direct sunlight, humidity, and a long warm season to produce big yields.

-This means that most Northern growers will need to start their habanero plants indoors in late winter, before transplanting outdoors for the growing season.
+This means that most Northern growers will need to start habanero seeds indoors in late winter, before transplanting outdoors for the growing season.

 For most growers in hardiness zones 4-7, habaneros should be planted indoors between February 15 – March 20th.
 In other words, start your seeds about 6-8 weeks before your last local frost date.

 Most habanero varieties are very late to harvest, with peppers ready to pick around 80-90 days after transplanting outdoors.
-This growing duration can vary depending on the amount of direct sunlight your plants get during the season.
+This growing duration can vary depending on the amount of direct sunlight your plants get during the season and the specific type you are growing.

-Most seed packets will give you a harvesting window for your particular pepper strain, so be sure to keep the seed packet after planting for reference.
+Most seed packets will give you a harvesting window for your particular pepper variety, so be sure to hang on to the seed packet for reference.
 If the expected harvest date has arrived and your peppers don’t seem ready, this could be due to lack of nutrients or lack of sunlight.
 Try to position your habanero plants in the perfect place to get the most sun!

 How to get more habaneros from your plants

-Habanero plants typically produce 50+ peppers per plant in ideal conditions.
+Habanero plants typically produce 50+ peppers per plant under ideal conditions.
 This means that if your plant only produces 5 or 10 peppers, you’re missing out!
-There are a number of ways to get more peppers per plant, including fertilizing, increasing sunlight, and improving your soil.
+There are a number of ways to get more peppers per plant, including fertilizing properly, increasing sunlight, and improving your soil.

 Learn our methods for increasing yields here